-Yes: The Court requires that the whole complaint, all the relevant facts and all the steps in the domestic proceedings are summarised in the application form so that that form provides all that is required to make an initial assessment of the application.
-Be brief!
+Yes: The Court requires that the whole complaint under the Convention, all the relevant facts and all the steps in the domestic proceedings are summarised in the application form so that that form provides all that is required to make an initial assessment of the application.
+This allows the Court to refer competent applications immediately to the respondent Government without further input from the Registry (immediate communication).

-53. Documents which must be attached to the application form
+53. Documents which must accompany the application form

-All relevant domestic court decisions must be attached, including evidence establishing that domestic remedies have been exhausted, such as by filing copy pleadings in the final domestic appeal.
+All relevant domestic court decisions must be included and paginated, including evidence establishing that domestic remedies have been exhausted, such as by filing copy pleadings from the final domestic appeal.